 Tiffany took the drink order for the table behind us while we were eating—a woman ordered a Bahama Mama off the menu, and Tiffany said, “Oh, I don’t know how to make that, but I’ll Google it and bring it right out!”

-A held her head in her hands and whispered, “Oh my god, Tiffany, you never tell the customer that you don’t know how to do something.”
+A smacked her own forehead and whispered, “Oh my god, Tiffany, you never tell the customer that you don’t know how to do something.”

 Tiffany would actually make an amazing spy.